luismiguelcasadodiaz/42Barcelona_ciber_inquisitor/README.md

 MAC-target

-1.- poisong the arp in both direction (full duplex) 2.- CTRL+C finish the program and restores ARP Table 3.- only work wiht IPv4 addresee
+1.- poison the arp in both directions (full duplex) 2.- CTRL+C finishes the program and restores ARP Table 3.- only work wiht IPv4 addresee
-4.- Intercept traffic to a FTP Server
+4.- Intercept traffic to an FTP Server
-5.- Show in real time file names exchanged between client and server
+5.- Show in real-time file names exchanged between client and server

-Sniff packer wiht libcap library use Raw Sockets
+Sniff packer with libcap library use Raw Sockets

 BONUS